ranja-sarkar/Time_series/README.md

 ---

-Heteroscedasticity happens when the standard errors of a variable, monitored over a specific amount of time are non-constant.
+Heteroscedasticity happens when the standard errors of a variable, monitored over a specific period of time are non-constant.

 📌 Conditional heteroscedasticity identifies non-constant volatility (degree of variation of series over time) when future periods of high & low volatility cannot be identified.

 📌 Unconditional heteroscedasticity is used when future high & low volatility periods can be identified.

-📌 About time-series data ⤵️
+About time-series data ⤵️

 1) The uncertainty of forecast is just as important as the (point) forecast itself.